 While open-source ecommerce platforms have a strong community, many SaaS platforms do, too.
 But for those who want more direct, dedicated support, you’ll need to spring for either the managed version of the open-source platform or go with SaaS.
 SaaS platforms generally include support as part of the package.
 For example, BigCommerce offers 24/7 live agent support, and most merchants are connected to a live support specialist in under two minutes.

-One of the arguments against SaaS ecommerce is that it doesn't offer the flexibility to customise your website to meet business needs or scale your business down the road.
+One of the arguments against SaaS ecommerce is that it doesn't offer the flexibility to customize your website to meet business needs or scale your business down the road.

 Luckily, some SaaS platforms, like BigCommerce, offer headless capabilities, which allow online business owners to create differentiated shopping experiences on the frontend, while the platform runs the commerce engine on the backend.